-As per Inside the Magic’s last , the update was planning to close all for 6-12 weeks.
+As per Inside the Magic’s last , the update planned to close all for 6-12 weeks.
 Now, debt rating agency S&P Global Ratings have downgraded ’s credit rating from ‘B’ to ‘CCC-.’

-This business credit rating is used to denote, “Default imminent, with little prospect for recovery.”
-With the rise of streaming services like Netflix, Hulu, and more recently, , many + around the country had seen a reduction in business prior to the ongoing pandemic outbreak.
+This business credit rating denotes, “Default imminent, with little prospect for recovery.”
+With the rise of streaming services like Netflix, Hulu, and, more recently, , many + around the country had seen a reduction in business before the ongoing pandemic outbreak.

-Since being forced to close due to federal and state social distancing regulations and shelter in place orders, like AMC have fallen on even harder times.
+Since being forced to close due to federal and state social distancing regulations and shelter-in-place orders, like AMC have fallen on even more challenging times.

 Financial analyst S&P Global stated, “We expect Inc.’s (AMC) theaters will remain closed beyond June due to the impact of the global .
 We do not believe AMC has sufficient sources of liquidity to cover its expected negative cash flows past mid-summer.”